altwalker/altwalker/docs/modeling.md

 # Modeling

 ## Model design

 The objective of the model, is to express the expected behavior of the system under test.
 To do so, we use a directed graph, in which a vertex (or a node) represents some desired state, and the edges (arcs, arrows, transitions) represents whatever actions we need to do in order to achieve that desired state.

+Graphwalker generates a path through the directed graph.
+Altwalker walks the path and executes the code associated to the reached vertex or edge.
+Each vertex and edge has an associated method in code that is executed upon stepping into it.

 For a deeper dive into model design check [Graphwalker -> Documentation -> The ruleset of modeling](http://graphwalker.github.io/yed_model_syntax/)